Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 This doesn't work because `assert_eq!`, which is also a macro, expects to match expressions, represented by the fragment-specifier `:expr`.

-🦀👨🏻 Oh no, I'm going to have to work out how to vocalise a few unique things this episode, wish me luck!
+🦀👨🏻 Oh...
+I'm going to have to work out how to vocalise a few unique things this episode, wish me luck!

 In Rust, an expression is a segment of code that produces a value.